williamforbrigd/Picturerama/readme.md

 git clone git@gitlab.stud.idi.ntnu.no:gruppe-12/picturerama.git
 ```

-In order to be able to connect to our database, and be able to upload local images, you'll need a ```config.properties``` file in the project root.
+In order to be able to connect to our database, be able to upload local images and use the map, you'll need a ```config.properties``` file in the project root.
 It should look like this:
 ```
 username=your_username
 password=your_password